genevate/style_guides/programming/languages/elm.md

       port localStorageGet : String -> Cmd message port localStorageResponse : (JSOND.Value -> message) -> Sub message

+## Maybes

+- Design data structures that avoid optional values to begin with.
+- Avoid code that combines checking for optionals with code that calculates values.
+- When extracting a functions to calculate values, they should never accept a `Maybe` (this includes all arguments) but can answer a `Maybe`.
+- Avoid using `Maybe List a`.
+Any function, like `List`, which has an inherent empty state (i.e.
+  `[]`) does not need to classifed as a `Maybe`.

 ## Records

 - Use the `-- RECORDS` section of your module to define all initial records needed for the module.